-Once more at Mobile, I was impatient to see, for the first time, the shores of the Gulf of Mexico, and therefore lost no time in making an excursion to the mouth of the Alabama River.
-I was fortunate in having as my companion the Rev. Dr. Hamilton, minister of the principal Presbyterian congregation, who was well acquainted with the natural history of this region.
-He drove me first to the lighthouse, where, from the top of the tower, we had a splendid view of the city to the north, and to the south the noble bay of Mobile, fourteen miles across.
-The keeper of the lighthouse looked sickly, which is not surprising, as he is living in a swamp in this region of malaria.
+where, from the top of the tower, we had a splendid view of the city to the north, and to the south the noble Bay of Mobile, fourteen miles across. keeper of the lighthouse looked sickly, which is not surprising, as he is living in a swamp in this region of malaria.
 It was his first year of residence, and the second year is said to be most trying to the constitution.
-The women, however, of his family, seemed healthy We then went to the sea-side, two miles to the eastward, and found the waters of the bay smooth and unrippled, like an extensive lake, the woods coming down every where to its edge, and the live oaks and long-leaved pines, with the buck-oye and several eather in mometer yet, on ring, for ress and beautiful i) enlivthe first no time liver.
-I amilton, was well rove me we had uth the rof the s living year of to the healthy rd, and an exlge, and several other trees just beginning to put forth their young leaves.
-As the most northern countries I had visited in Europe-Norway and Sweden-were characterized by fir trees mingled with birch, I was surprised to find the most southern spot I had yet seen, a plain only a few feet above the level of the sea, almost equally characterized by a predominance of pines.
-On the ground I observed a species of cactus, about one foot high, and the marshy spots were covered with the candleberry (Myrica carolinensis), resembling the species so common in the north, in the scent of its aromatic leaves, but thrice as high as I had seen it before.
+The women, however, of his family, seemed healthy.
+We then went to the sea-side, two miles to the eastward, and found the waters of the bay smooth and unrippled, like an extensive lake, the woods coming down everywhere to its edge, and the live oaks and long-leaved pines, with the buck-eye and several other trees just beginning to put forth their young As the most northern countries I had visited in Europe - Norway and Sweden - were characterised by fir trees mingled with birch, I was surprised to find the most southern spot I had yet seen, a plain only a few feet above the level of the sea, almost equally characterised by a predominance of pines.
+On the ground I observed a species of cactus, about one foot high, and the marshy spots were covered with the candleberry (Myrica carolinensis), resembling the species so common in the North, in the scent of its aromatic leaves, but thrice as high as I had seen it before.
 The most common plant in flower was the English chickweed (Cerastium vulgare), a truly cosmopolite species.